0xUb1k/0xUb1k.github.io/src/content/posts/babyheap/index.md

 # House of something
 As explained in the heap primer, the heads of the linked lists for `smallbin`, `largebin`, and `unsortedbin` live in `main_arena` inside libc.
 Those lists are doubly linked and circular.
 If we can move a chunk into one of those bins we can read the `fd` pointer that points back into libc and obtain a libc leak usable later.

 Sending a chunk into those bins requires freeing a large enough chunk.
-The tcache holds chunks up to size `0x410` (inclusive), so we must either create a single chunk larger than `0x410` or free more than seven smaller chunks while avoiding the fastbin path (above 0x80 bytes), we will try to deallocate a 0x410 or greate size chunk.
+The tcache holds chunks up to size `0x410` (inclusive), so we must either create a single chunk larger than `0x410` or free more than seven smaller chunks while avoiding the fastbin path (above 0x80 bytes), we will try to deallocate a 0x410 or greater size chunk.

 ## Reasoning about chunks
 **Question**: By manipulating a chunk’s fd pointer (tcache poisoning) to position the next chunk in the tcache list just above a previously allocated third chunk, is it possible to use the first chunk to alter the size metadata of the second chunk, so that when the third chunk is freed, the allocator interprets its size as 0x420 bytes and moves the chunk into unsortedbin?